2023 Finney County Market Study Analysis

 PURSUANT TO L.1919, CH 279, 2

-A study of the vacant (V) property real estate market indicated that the market is relatively stable with some upward trend.
-Paired sales analysis indicates that an upward trend of 3-5% may exist but data is diverse and generally limited to developing areas.
+A study of the vacant (V) property real estate market indicated that the market is relatively stable with no general upward or downward trend.
+Paired sales analysis indicates an upward trend of 4.5%.
+Some developing areas may experience trends similar to residential trends at +8% to 12%.